Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 However, no system is completely secure.
 In the unlikely event of a data breach, we will notify affected users promptly.

-## What kind of data we share or sell:
+## What kind of data we share or sell

-### We will NEVER sell or share your data to a third party.
+### We will NEVER sell or share your data to a third party

 Please do not even attempt to approach us with any kind of proposition to sell user data; you would just be wasting your time, and ours.
 Instead of trying to approach us with the intention to share or sell user data, go back to the naughty corner and reflect on your actions.